Integrated apps and Azure AD for Microsoft 365 administrators

 But this doesn't scale well if you want to authorize an app once at the global administrator level and roll it out to your whole organization through the app launcher.
 To do this, you must register the app in Azure Active Directory (Azure AD).
 There are some steps you need to take before you can register an app in Azure AD and some background information you should know that can help you manage apps in your Microsoft 365 organization.

 Azure AD resources for Microsoft 365 admins

-You have to do these two procedures before you can manage your Microsoft 365 apps in Azure AD.
+You have to do these two tasks before you can manage your Microsoft 365 apps in Azure AD.

 Managing Microsoft 365 apps requires you to have knowledge of apps in Azure AD.
-These articles help give you the background you need.
+Use these articles to give you the background you need.